Your plane landed safely — thank the bureaucrats at the FAA - NewsBreak

 It was always barbarism dressed up in gilded finery, and it still is.

+This commentary was published earlier by the Minnesota Reformer, an affiliate of the nonprofit States Newsroom network, which includes the Florida Phoenix.

-The post Your plane landed safely — thank the bureaucrats at the FAA appeared first on Ohio Capital Journal .
+The post Your plane landed safely — thank the bureaucrats at the FAA appeared first on Florida Phoenix .